kaustubhsridhar/AR.Drone-nonlinear-control/README.md

 (https://drive.google.com/open?id=0B3_gyQ1dIf-QTmE5Z200Y3JmVGc)

+The below image shows the desired trajectory (blue) and actual trajectory (red) traversed by ardrone on running this code (how to run is below)

 ### 3. tum_ardrone [used only drone_gui node] (downloaded)

 Running this node will open a simple GUI for controlling the drone (i.e. move up, down, left, right, takeoff and land).
 This GUI is an alternate option to perform basic movements and to land in case of emergencies. (http://wiki.ros.org/tum_ardrone/drone_gui)